Deadline: November 1, 2021

-Faculty are encouraged to link a Story+ project proposal to a 2021-2022 Bass Connections project team.
-Those wishing to do so must also complete the Bass Connections proposal process, also due December 4, 2020.
+Faculty are encouraged to link a Story+ project proposal to a 2022-2023 Bass Connections project team.
+Those wishing to do so must submit a joint proposal through the Bass Connections RFP process.

 Story+ is a six-week summer program that immerses interdisciplinary teams of students, faculty and staff in humanities research and public storytelling.
 Story+ promotes inquiry-based learning and vertically integrated collaboration through projects that may be driven by archival research, oral history, textual analysis, visual analysis, cultural criticism or other humanistic research methods.

 Small teams of undergraduates, supervised by graduate student mentors, collaborate on focused projects that contribute to the broader research, teaching, scholarly communications, and/or public engagement agendas of Duke faculty, Duke librarians, nonprofit organizations and other University or non-University project sponsors.
 Story+ final projects have taken the form of writing, exhibits, websites, annotated archives, short films/videos, podcasts, social media content and other genres.

 A typical Story+ team consists of a project sponsor, a graduate student mentor and three undergraduate researchers.
 Project sponsors benefit from the opportunity to engage a team of students, who are provided with appropriate guidance and mentoring through Story+, in producing a tangible product that may further their work.
 Story+ undergraduate students learn how to conduct rigorous interpretive research in a team setting, connect academic knowledge to broader social issues and communicate their research stories with diverse audiences – within and outside the University – in a complex media environment.
 Graduate mentors get the distinctive pedagogical and professional opportunity to manage a complex collaborative project and facilitate the network of relationships that such projects entail.